Senior Strategy & CEO Advisory

 Scale, focus, and directness.
 Larger firms assign teams.
 I work with you directly.
 The advice comes from someone who has held P&L responsibility, managed pre-openings, sat in board meetings, and dealt with the consequences of strategic decisions firsthand.
 There is no layer between us.

-It depends on the scope.
+It depends entirely on the scope.
 A focused strategic review might take three to four weeks.
 An advisory relationship supporting a market entry or expansion decision might run for several months.
 Some clients retain ongoing advisory access after the initial project.
 There is no minimum commitment.

 Related Insights